 - Develop and Improve Pro-social Behaviors, Problem-Solving and Conflict Resolution Skills

-We run our weekly SURF Groups during the school year and offer various social skills summer camp programs.
+We run weekly SURF Groups during the school year and offer various social skills summer camp programs.
 Stay tuned for official summer camp dates during spring.
 We provide SURF groups for individuals, ages 4 to 16 years old at our three locations: Aventura, Coral Gables, and Weston.
 For schedules and availability at one of our locations, feel free to contact our office.